ShadyBoukhary/flutter_clean_architecture/README.md

     * Handling local storage
     * Calling an API
 * **Models** (not a must depending on the applicaiton)
-  * Duplicates of `Entities` with the addition of extra members that might be platform-dependent.
+  * Extensions of `Entities` with the addition of extra members that might be platform-dependent.
 For example, in the case of local databases, this can be manifested as an `isDeleted` or an `isDirty` entry in the local database.
 Such entries cannot be present in the `Entities` as that would violate the **Dependency Rule** since **Domain** should not be aware of the implementation.
   * In the case of our application, models in the `Data` layer will not be necessary as we do not have a local database.
 Therefore, it is unlikely that we will need extra entries in the `Entities` that are platform-dependent.
 * **Mappers**
   * Map `Entity` objects to `Models` and vice-versa.
   * Static classes with static methods that receive either an `Entity` or a `Model` and return the other.
-  * Only necessary in the presence of `Models`, which are not present in our case.
+  * Only necessary in the presence of `Models`
 * Extra
   * `Utility` classes if needed
   * `Constants` classes if needed